 The National Maritime Museum, Queen's House, Royal Observatory and Cutty Sark are normally open 10.00–17.00 seven days a week.
 Last admission is 30 minutes before closing (1 hour for Cutty Sark).
 The Caird Library is closed on bank holidays.
-Any additional closures or changes to times will be posted below.
+Any additional closures or changes to times will be posted on this page.
 See also times and admissions.

 Thursday late closing

-The Sammy Ofer Wing and ground floor galleries of the National Maritime Museum stay open late till 20.00 every Thursday.
-This includes the Shop, the Museum Café and outside terrace area, the Special Exhibitions gallery, Voyagers gallery and Compass Lounge, the Neptune Court 'streets' and the Explorers and Maritime London galleries.
+The Sammy Ofer Wing and ground floor galleries of the National Maritime Museum (including Special Exhibitions gallery, Museum Café and Shop) stay open late till 20.00 every Thursday.
 Last admission 30 minutes before closing.

 Admission is FREE to the National Maritime Museum, the Queen's House and the Astronomy Centre at the Royal Observatory.
 Charges apply for Flamsteed House and the Meridian Courtyard (FREE for Members):